Just too tired

 Interestingly, low levels of thyroid hormone can lead to low levels of testosterone, linking the two problems and the possibility for experiencing fatigue.
 Treating low thyroid hormone may improve fatigue as well as other symptoms.
 Treatment may also help prevent complications like goiter, heart disease, and neuropathy.

 Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart, high blood pressure, sleep troubles, and an overtaxed system.

 Your fatigue may be due to a lack of sleep or poor sleep quality.
 You may feel tired if you don’t have good sleep habits, work at night and sleep during the day, or simply skip sleep altogether to get more done.

 However, you may suffer from a sleep disorder that prevents quality sleep even if you allow enough time for it.
-Sleep-disordered breathing and sleep apnea can rob you of quality sleep by constantly disrupting your breath.
+Sleep-disordered breathing and sleep apnea can rob you of quality sleep by constantly disrupting your breathing.
 Restless leg syndrome is another disorder that can negatively affect sleep.